-“Aside from fire incident, the government has this project entitled Clean- up Manila Bay.
-They are the one who are clearing the houses beside seas.
+“Aside from fire incident, the government has this project entitled Clean-Up Manila Bay.
+They are the ones who are clearing the houses beside seas.
 This is not a danger zone with the exception of the fire incident, since it was intentional,” says one man.
 When interviewed, the UPA field worker confirmed that generally speaking Isla is less of a danger area than other nearby communities in regards to flooding.
 But does admit that like any other poor community, the overcrowded nature of informal settlements means there will always be a fire risk, including Isla.
 But she clarifies more about the North Harbor Modernization Project, explaining that the project is aimed at beautifying the area and preparing it for commercial uses even though there are no real concrete plans for construction at this time. as UPA reports, “According to the NHA ‘they cannot decide because PPA is the one who owns the Isla’” Unlike neighboring communities like Baseco and Parola, “Isla Puting Bato is at the northern most point of Parola and will be affected by the North Harbor so that’s in conflict to PPA infrastructure project,” admits the NHA.
 Further clarifying, “The PPA already gave us money to start clearing this area for the port operations.”

 UPA reports, “Most of the urban communities do not have basic services though it is required by the UDHA.
-The point of the UDHA is that, if you are the developer of the housing project you must put a water, electricity and drainage on the project.
+The point of the UDHA is that, if you are the developer of the housing project, you must put a water, electricity and drainage on the project.
 But today, the home owner is the one responsible for such provisions.”
 This falls outside the legal statutes, clearly an unjust and illegal relocation scheme.
 But UPA goes on saying, “They are not following the law.
-They are the one making these legal documents to serve the poor, but they are also the first to disobey it.”
+They are the ones making these legal documents to serve the poor, but they are also the first to disobey it.”
 Defending itself the NHA says, “It’s not the fault of NHA if the developer does not complete the provision of power and water.
 Because we will not pay him if he does not provide those things.
 Once a family will occupy the housing land they will immediately be provided the power and water before they will sign the documents for NHA.”
-Both parties do not seem to see eye to on this, and neither can it be that bother are right.
+Both parties do not seem to see eye to on this, and neither can it be that both are right.

 The details within the UDHA are just as UPA agrees, “In terms of giving houses, UDHA is fair.”
 But without proper implementation it means little.
 Empirical evidence suggests that full implementation is not common, which is why UPA believes that , “In terms of housing projects or the relocation without the package of employment is not fair.
 The housing project is not free.
 The people are paying it.
 But how will they be able to pay it if they do not have income?”
 And it is only a fair question how the government can expect things from relocated communities not provide the opportunity to fulfill those expectations.